 Why Visit Revive Detox

-Combining Medication and Holistic Approaches for Marijuana & THC Detox
+Combining Addiction Treatment and Holistic Approaches for Marijuana & THC Detox

 Revive has set itself apart as being a leader in full-scale drug and alcohol detox services, and this reality extends far beyond Los Angeles, California.
 Among the many reasons behind this is the fact that we have the resources and expertise in providing a much broader, and ultimately, more effective approach toward detox from a long-term recovery and treatment perspective.
 Taking a closer look at detox from marijuana and THC, we create a full-spread regimen that consists of holistic, dietary, physical and emotional & psychological components that truly address the matter on a multitude of levels.
 Though we offer a fully customized approach based on the client’s individual needs, a general overview of Revive’s detox services consists of:

-- A nationally acclaimed team of substance abuse & detox physicians
+- A nationally acclaimed team of substance abuse & detox experts

 - Holistically based service (acupuncture, therapeutic massage, aromatherapy, etc.)